SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ## Add a project configuration file

 Next, let's create a project configuration file for PnPjs.
-This file allows us to set up the imports we will need for the project as well as initialize a instance of the sp object for use on any of our other components.
+This file allows us to set up the imports we will need for the project as well as initialize an instance of the sp object for use on any of our other components.

 Note all the imports for webs, lists, items, and batching.
 In our component we will be making calls to get items from a library, so we need to include those imports for future reference.
-In addition we create a variable that will hold our configured instance of the `SharePoint Querable` that will be created with the factory instance.
+In addition, we create a variable that will hold our configured instance of the `SharePoint Querable` that will be created with the factory instance.
 If you'll recall from our `onInit` function above we're calling the exported getSP with the SPFx context passed in as a property.
 By doing so we're able to establish context with the PnPjs library so that we can subsequently make calls to the SharePoint API.
-Subsequent calls to `getSP` without the context will return the object that has alredy been configured.
+Subsequent calls to `getSP` without the context will return the object that has already been configured.

 This sample also shows how we can add an additional `behavior` to the instance which enables logging for all the calls.
 This will use the default logging but we could expand to include our own logging functions.